VentureCraft/revisionable/readme.md

 # Revisionable

-Revisionable is a package that allows you to keep a revision history for your models without thinking, extending the handy [Ardent](https://github.com/laravelbook/ardent) package.
+Revisionable is a laravel package that allows you to keep a revision history for your models without thinking, extending the handy [Ardent](https://github.com/laravelbook/ardent) package.

 ## Installation